15 Top Places To Visit in Namibia

 2. Sossusvlei

-Tourists climbing a dune
+Visitors climbing a dune

-3. Get Active at Swakopmund
+3. Swakopmund

 4. Damaraland

 Rugged, rocky mountains define Damaraland, which is wonderfully remote and yet accessible from well-worn travel routes through north-central Namibia.
-The wildlife is some of the country’s most surprising: while you’re here, you might see critically endangered black rhinos, desert elephants, and even lions that range between here and the Skeleton Coast.
+The wildlife is some of the country’s most surprising.
+While you’re here, you might see critically endangered black rhinos, desert elephants, and even lions that range between here and the Skeleton Coast.

-5. Rock Art at Twyfelfontein
+Rock art at Twyfelfontein

 6. Caprivi Strip (Zambezi Region)